-Mary Lou sank the trowel into the soft ground, digging down to sever the root of the offending dandelion.
-Several of the weeds sported bright yellow flowers and she found herself feeling a bit sad that she was removing these vivid spots of color from her brown lawn right in the middle of winter.
-Still, she knew that it was a gift to have such an unseasonably warm February day to attend to this task as well as the time to garden on a weekday when most other people had to reserve their precious weekends to get their hands in the soil.
-She was retired now and could do this sort of work whenever she wanted, which felt good.
-She sighed.
-Too bad it had taken Jacob’s death to finally motivate her to seize the moment.
+I sink the trowel into the soft ground, digging down to sever the root of the offending dandelion.
+I can’t help but feel half-guilty removing these vivid yellow flowers from my brown lawn right in the middle of winter.
+Still, I know it’s a gift to have such an unseasonably warm February weekday to garden when most people have to reserve their precious weekends to get their hands in the dirt.
+One of the best parts of retirement is doing this sort of work whenever I want.
+Too bad Jacob’s not around to see me slow down and enjoy days like these.

-She felt a surge of sadness well up inside of her.
-Jacob, her beloved only son, who had died just three years before in an auto accident on a rainy afternoon.
-Her sweet boy driving a little too fast on a rain-slick road, hitting the brakes one second too late as a light changed.
-When he slid into that intersection had he known this was his last moment on earth or had he been looking the other way when the car plowed right into his driver’s side door?
-Had he felt any pain?
-Had he suffered for a few unbearable seconds?
-She had run the scene over a million times in her head: Jacob driving along, probably singing to a song on the radio, one minute full of life and the next, lying dead.
-The authorities told her he had died on impact.
-She hoped to heaven that he had.
-Mary Lou felt the familiar tears wet her cheeks and used the back of her sleeve to wipe them away.
-She didn’t want her husband to see that she’d been crying again, not on this glorious February day.
+Jacob.
+My beloved only son.
+Dead three years now after driving a little too fast on a rain-slick road, hitting the brakes one second too late, and sliding into that busy intersection.
+Did he know that was his last moment on earth or was he looking the other way when the car plowed right into the driver’s side door?
+Did he feel any pain?
+Did he suffer for a few unbearable seconds?
+I have run this scene a million times in my head: Jacob, no doubt singing to a song on the radio, one minute full of life and the next lying dead.
+The authorities told me he died on impact.
+I hope to heaven that he did.
+Familiar tears wet my cheeks and I wipe them away with my sleeve.
+I don’t want my husband to see me crying again, not on this glorious February day.

-She went back to her weeding, filling her bucket with dandelions, forming a growing concentric swirl of green.
-Unlike the beige lines on the little snake’s body, so straight and color coordinated with its brown skin, these leaves were irregular in size and shape, with stems of varying lengths.
-They veritably screamed, “Weed!” as if to inform the public of the menace they presented.
-She had read, though, that eating the leaves directly or brewing them into a tea was an aid to digestion.
-How odd that thought was: a pernicious weed, the bane of any lawn or garden, helping the people who were trying so hard to eradicate it – but only if they were aware of its benefit hidden deep inside.
+Resuming my weeding, I fill my bucket with dandelions, forming a growing concentric swirl of green.
+Unlike the beige lines on the little snake’s body, so straight and color coordinated with its brown skin, these leaves are irregular in size and shape, with stems of varying lengths.
+They veritably scream, “Weed!” as if to alert the public to the menace they present.
+However, I read recently that eating fresh dandelion leaves or brewing them into a tea can aid digestion, which seems ironic given the ferocity most people – including me today – attack these interlopers.
+I can’t help but wonder how many other seemingly negative aspects of life contain hidden benefits if only a person knew to delve a little deeper.